jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - Description tab
   - Description field for the item.
 Free description field.
 Depending on the settings, this field will be displayed in the chat when the icon is clicked.
 - When icon is clicked
   - You can select the behavior when the icon is clicked in the list.
-You can choose to display the description in the chat or roll a die.
+You can choose to display the description, dice rolls, and/or MP Cost in chat.
-  - When “All” is selected, you will see the description, a button to make any enabled rolls, and a button to apply effects.
+  - When “All” is selected, a description, roll button, apply effects, and for some items, MP Cost button will be displayed.
 - Use Dice Roll, Use Power Table
   - Checking the checkbox enables the roll from the list.
 Also, by checking the checkbox, the setting items will be displayed.
 - Use Dice Settings